-In May, Carolyn films BRUCE, an Independent Feature Film written by Christopher Bayon and Jess Miller.
+In May, Carolyn wraps BRUCE THE MOVIE, an Independent Feature Film written by Christopher Bayon and Jess Miller.
 Shot on location in NYC, it is directed by Phebe Szatmari.

 In Season 3 of HOUSE OF CARDS, Carolyn can be seen as Representative Rebecca Huntley.